Subhadeep is a content marketer for hire. He has skills and experience to perform in-depth research and create engaging content.

 The smaller form-factor of a mirrorless camera often poses a challenge to people with larger hands.
 Many pro-users don’t prefer smaller controls and touchscreens.

 DSLRs use prisms to redirect the light falling on the lens to the viewfinder.
 The optical TTL (through the lens) viewfinder allows you to look at precisely what the lens projects on the sensor.
 Optical viewfinders don’t need a power source, which augments the battery life of a DSLR.

 Mirrorless, on the other hand, use electronic viewfinders (EVFs).
 The electronic design induces a minute lag when you move the camera quickly.
-EVFs consume power – so higher the brightness and resolution of the LCD screen higher the battery consumption.
+EVFs consume power—so the higher the brightness and resolution of the LCD screen, the higher the battery consumption.

 If you’re still fond of a viewfinder, you won’t find one with an entry-level mirrorless camera unless you spill some extra cash out of your wallet and go for the higher-end models.

 DSLRs use the phase-detection AF method, which is much faster than the contrast-detection AF system on a mirrorless camera.

 Photographers still vouch for DSLRs when it comes to high-speed low-light photography or action photography such as sports or wildlife.
 Although the likes of Sony a7R III come with improved low-light autofocus systems, it’s still limited to high-end models.

 Despite being fully electronic, mirrorless cameras still use mechanical shutters.
 Although electronic shutters are quiet and faster, they are capable of introducing severe distortions while shooting fast-moving subjects.

 Silent shooting can be useful when you’re shooting inside a church or in the thick of wildlife.
 Electronic shutters are capable of shooting super-fast with wide-apertures in broad daylight.
 But they lack the speed while tracking moving objects.